 But, if you don't want everything you can only download the elements you want for your build.
 Word of warning, Bootstrap is a very popular choice for many web designers and developers, so try to be a bit more imaginative when using its templates.
 You don't want to look like every other website.

 Using HTML5 Boilerplate

-For your new site, you can ditch all of the .md documents.
-First, replace the two .png files with your logo, which will appear as your site's favicon and the icon when your site is saved to someone's iOS Home screen.
+To get started first replace the favicon.ico and icon.png files with your logo – these will appear as your site's favicon and the icon when your site is saved to someone's iOS homescreen.
 An online generator can help you create new images.